Harold Parker State Forest: Activities and amenities

+Mountain bike trails

 The single track trails at Harold Parker provide an opportunity to enjoy the flow of the woods.
 Most of the riding is geared toward the intermediate mountain bike enthusiast.
-According to the New England Mountain Bike Association (NEMBA) the single track riding rates; 30% easy, 30% moderate, and 40% difficult with some rocky sections.
+According to the New England Mountain Bike Association (NEMBA), the single track riding rates as 30% easy, 30% moderate, and 40% difficult with some rocky sections.
 The trail encompassing Salem Pond, the Yellow Diamond Trail, is located off Middleton Rd. and is one of the best mountain bike experiences on the North Shore, and additionally there are over twenty miles of moderately hard cross country trails interweaving throughout.
-Hunting is allowed in the State forest during hunting season in Massachusetts, but according to the Department of Conservation and Recreation from Jenkins Road west to Rt 125 is hunt free.
+Hunting is allowed in the State forest during hunting season in Massachusetts, but according to the Department of Conservation and Recreation from Jenkins Road west to Rt.
+125 is hunt free.
 Entering the State Forest can be easily done from Rt.
-114 in North Andover, Massachusetts or from Rt 125 in Andover, Massachusetts.
-The 3,000 acres will take a few days of riding to fully explore, and getting lost is easy to do.
-However detailed maps of Harold Parker are available online for free at the NEMBA web site, and the trails are well marked by DCR.
-To help you get aquatinted try joining a group ride, easily found in the Jenkins Road parking lot.
+114 in North Andover, Massachusetts or from Rt.
+125 in Andover, Massachusetts.
+The 3,000 acres will take a few days of riding to fully explore, and getting lost is easy to do; detailed maps of Harold Parker are available online for free at the NEMBA web site, and the trails are well-marked by DCR.

-Color Coding of Trails at Harold Parker: